Armeniens Nationalversammlung. Creator: Preacher lad. Creative Commons License LogoThis image is licensed under Creative Commons License.

 Armenia Has Voted: A new impetus for democratic progress?

-On 7 June, Armenia will hold parliamentary elections that are of crucial importance for the country's democratic and European future, as well as for peace in the region.
-The election campaign is deeply polarised and revolves primarily around foreign policy issues — in particular the negotiation and peace process with Azerbaijan and the troubled relationship with Russia.
-As a result, the shortcomings of Armenia's young democracy are being pushed into the background.
+The election campaign was deeply polarised and revolves primarily around foreign policy issues - in particular the negotiation and peace process with Azerbaijan and the troubled relationship with Russia.
+As a result, the shortcomings of Armenia's young democracy were pushed into the background.

 In a panel discussion, we will assess the election results together with experts from Armenia.
 We warmly invite you to join us.

-- Elections as a test of democracy: Has Armenia passed the test?
+• Elections as a test of democracy: Has Armenia passed the test?

-- What comes next?
+• What comes next?
 What are the prospects for a peace agreement with Azerbaijan, the Armenian-Turkish dialogue, and the TRIPP project?

-- Will Armenia continue on its path of EU integration and gradual emancipation from Russia — and what obstacles still stand in the way?
+• Will Armenia continue on its path of EU integration and gradual emancipation from Russia - and what obstacles still stand in the way?

-- In light of the new political realities, should EU and German policy towards Armenia be adjusted?
+• In light of the new political realities, should EU and German policy towards Armenia be adjusted?

 With:

-• Samvel Meliksetian – Political analyst and expert, Armenian Council
+• Samvel Meliksetian, Political analyst and expert, Armenian Council

-• Sergey Lagodinsky – Member of the European Parliament, The Greens/EFA, Chair of the EuroNest Parliamentary Assembly
+• Sergey Lagodinsky, Member of the European Parliament, The Greens/EFA, Chair of the EuroNest Parliamentary Assembly

-Moderation: Irina Ghulinyan-Gerz, Heinrich-Böll - Foundation
+Moderation: Irina Ghulinyan-Gerz, Heinrich-Böll-Foundation Berlin

-Contact: Irina Ghulinyan-Gerz, Programme officer East and Sout East Europe
+Programme officer East and Sout East Europe

 E Irina.Ghulinyan-Gerz@boell.de